fnalways/terminus-docs/docs/manual/tutorials/install-olares-multi-node.md

 - `-b /home/olares/.olares`: Specifies the base directory for Olares (default: `$HOME/.olares`).
 - `--new-master-host 192.168.1.18`: Specifies the new IP address of the master node.
 ### If the network of worker node changes
-If a worker node moves to a different LAN, it will lose communication with the master node and stop functioning.
+- **If a worker node moves to a different LAN**: The worker node will lose communication with the master node and stop functioning.

-If the worker node's IP changes within the same LAN, olaresd will automatically report the new IP to the master node, and no manual intervention is required.
+- **If the worker node's IP changes within the same LAN**: olaresd will automatically report the new IP to the master node, and no manual intervention is required.

 ## Learn more
 - [Olares system architecture](../system-architecture.md#distributed-file-system): Understand the distributed file system that underpins Olares, ensuring scalability, high availability, and seamless data management.